 The most common examples of private pay insurance in the United States are;

-Insurance coverage for those over the age of 65, certain disabilities, and those with end stage kidney failure on dialysis.
+Insurance coverage for those over the age of 65, certain disabilities, and those with end-stage kidney failure on dialysis.

-Some people are automatically enrolled into Medicare once they turn 65.
+Some people are automatically enrolled in Medicare once they turn 65.
 Many are required to apply for Medicare coverage once they qualify.

 You must have Medicare Part B to get outpatient (in a normal dialysis clinic) or home dialysis.

 Many people on dialysis also choose to have Part D included, which covers many prescription drugs.
 (The average number of medications a person on dialysis takes is 19 pills per day.)